July 22, 2012

 Coop's Hedgehog

-2) Then cut out the shapes/lines you want to have paint with an exacto knife to create a stencil.
-Sometimes you have to save the pieces you cut out to iron back into the image to stay the color of the shirt (I did with the heart on the dodo bird shirt).
+2) Cut out the shapes/lines from the freezer paper that you want to have paint with an exacto knife to create a stencil.
+Sometimes you have to save the pieces you cut out to iron back into the image.

 3) Place the freezer paper shiny side down where you want it on the shirt.
-Put some cardboard underneath or something stiff.
+Put some cardboard underneath the shirt's front side so paint won't go through to the back side.
 Iron for a minute or so until the freezer paper is sticking to the shirt.

-5) Wait 24 hours, then simply peel off the freezer paper.
+5) Wait 24 hours for the paint to dry.
+Once dry simply peel off the freezer paper.

-6) Throw in the dryer for 5 minutes to set the paint and you are good to go!
+6) Throw in the dryer for 5 minutes to set the paint and you are good to go.
+I have washed these shirts dozens of times already and the paint has not faded a bit.

 1 comment: